• Skip to primary navigation

 • Stir in the cornflakes (it's OK if you crush some).

 • Use a cookie scoop to drop the cookies onto a baking sheet lined with wax paper.
+Or use parchment paper or a silicone baking mat.
+You want to make sure they don't stick to the baking sheet.

 • Freeze for 30 minutes.
 Eat or package as gifts.